 NephJC meets twice a month to discuss the research, guidelines, and editorials that are driving nephrology forward.
 We use the open, social media platform, Twitter to allow people across medicine to participate.
 We regularly get doctors, students, fellows, patients and residents participating in our spirited conversations.
 After the chat the conversations are archived by Symplur and in Storify.
 You can also follow our posts on Pubmed.

-The next NephJC discussion on Tuesday, August 23 at 9pm EDT and August 24 Wednesday 8pm BST.
-We will be discussing whether eating red meat increases the risk of ESRD.
+The next NephJC discussion on Tuesday, November 1 at 9pm EDT and November 2 at 8pm BST.
+We will be discussing whether contrast nephropathy exists - another JASN paper.

 Previous NephJC discussions:

 Hyperhomocysteinemia was all the rage a few years ago.
 Sadly, as is often the case, trials to lwoer homocysteine failed to show much clinical benefit.
 Now comes a trial to test the effect of follic acid, on CKD prevention.
 With an N > 15,000 - this should make for an interesting NephJC discussion.

 Talking to people about donating a kidney is very difficult.
 This week's NephJC looks at an app that helps recipients talk about their disease and why they need someone to donate a kidney.
 The app is backed up by a study to support its efficacy.

 Hector was quick on the draw and had last night's chat all summarised by sunrise the next morning.
 Here for your reading pleasure.